Heartaches (1916 film): Working title

 The Laemmle 2-reel short film of Heartaches should not be confused with the 1915 feature film Heartaches.
 The 1915 4-reel production was directed by Joseph Kaufman and produced by Lubin.
 The film starred Vinnie Burns and Jessie Terry.
 The film was released on December 20, 1915.
 Releasing movies with identical names is uncommon, but the six-month difference in these two films' release dates is unique.
 There are no copyright listings for Lubin's 1915 Heartaches in either the individual movie listings or the section sorted by producing companies in the Catalog of Copyright Entries.
 Movie title names can not be copyrighted.

+Release and reception

+Official release

+The film was copyrighted on May 12, 1916 and officially released on May 19, 1916.

 Advertising

 In 1916, advertising money spent on short films was minimal compared to feature films.
 A brief synopsis was the norm.
 Short films were shown in conjunction with other short films to create a "diversified program."
 In this case, a newspaper ad showed Heartaches playing along with two other films.
 The other films are: